 Biology / Life History

-Little is known about the life history of the yellow bass in Minnesota.
-It breeds in the spring, most actively when water temperatures are 20°C-22°C (68°F-72°F).
-Eggs are fertilized in the open and get no care.
+Little is known about the life history of the Yellow Bass in Minnesota.
+It breeds in the spring, most actively when water temperatures are 20-22°C (68-72°F).
+Eggs are fertilized in the open and receive no care.
 Its diet includes mostly invertebrates and small fishes.
-Adults at times will eat small yellow bass and gizzard shad (Dorosoma cepdianum) along with insects (Hatch et al. in preparation).
-The species sexually matures at age 3, and few live beyond 5 years.
+Adults will, at times, eat small Yellow Bass and Gizzard Shad (Dorosoma cepedianum) along with insects (Hatch et al. in preparation).
+The species sexually matures at age-3, and few live beyond five years.

 Conservation / Management

-The yellow bass is a rare fish in Minnesota and it is vulnerable to impacts to its river environment.
+The Yellow Bass is vulnerable to impacts to its river environment.
 Furthermore, dams prevent or curtail the northward migration of this southern species, limiting its abundance in the state.
-Other common names for the yellow bass include bar fish, black striped bass, brassy bass, gold bass, streaker, striped bass, striper, yellow bass, and yellow belly.

 Conservation Efforts in Minnesota

 The Minnesota DNR Division of Ecological Services received a State Wildlife Grant to conduct surveys for rare fish species in the Mississippi River from the Twin Cities to the Iowa border.
 These surveys were conducted from 2006-2008 (Schmidt and Proulx 2009), and while the Yellow Bass was a targeted species, none were found.